 Substantially all of our assets are located in the PRC.
 In addition, all but one of our directors and officers are nationals or residents of the PRC and all or substantially all of the PRC officers' and directors' assets are located outside the United States.
-As a result, it may be difficult for investors to effect service of process within the United States upon Leishen Cayman or these persons, or to enforce judgments against Leishen Cayman or them obtained in United States courts, including judgments predicated upon the civil liability provisions of the securities laws of the United States or any state in the United States.
+As a result, it may be difficult for investors to effect service of process within the United States upon Leishen Cayman or these persons, or to enforce judgments against Leishen Cayman or them obtained in United States courts, including judgments predicated upon the civil liability provisions of the securities laws of the United States.